 I don’t think the reason the employee is requesting flexible hours is justified, can I refuse?

-As long as the employee meets the requirements to be able to make a request, their reasons for doing so should have no bearing whatsoever on the decision.
-Previously, when the entitlement to make a request was limited to parents and carers, the request had to be for the purposes of caring for their child or dependent, however now the entitlement to make a request has been widened, there is no requirement for a request to be for a “justifiable” reason.
+As long as the employee meets the requirements to be able to make a request, that’s all you need to consider.
+Previously, when the entitlement to make a request was limited to parents and carers, the request had to be for the purposes of caring for their child or dependent, however now the entitlement to make a request has been widened, there is no requirement for a request to be for a “justifiable” reason, and the reason a request is being made should have absolutely no bearing on whether you agree it, or how important you feel it is.
+Your decision must purely be around whether it can be accommodated in the business.

 Should I allow an appeal?